Vallejos00/backend-trabajo-final/README.md

 ----------------------------------------------------------------------------------------------------------------

-This projetc is a backend that works with MongoDB.
+This is a backend project that works with MongoDB.
 This backend is for blog-style projects.
 It has the CRUD basic functionality both for users and for posts.
 Sessions are verified through JWT.